Feedback is one of those awkward realities of business, and people can react to it in different ways.

 Here are four tips to help you give better feedback.

 For those times you wonder, "Who am I to give feedback to this person?" or "Am I allowed to do this?" one of the best approaches is to ask the other person for permission first.
 Here are a couple different ways you can do that:

 The first approach allows the other person to opt in and gives you a designated time where you'll have their attention.
 Right now may not be a good time for them (they may have other concerns and worries), but they can choose when.

 The second approach expresses your vulnerability and discomfort.
 At this point, they know this isn't fun for you, and they can even be more open when they listen.
-(Funny enough, you'll often find the conversation is much easier than you first thought!)
+(Funnily enough, you'll often find the conversation is much easier than you first thought!)

 Taking a moment before meeting with someone to get some clarity on the conversation will help you relax.
 What conversation are you looking to have with this person?
 What is important for you to say, and why is it important to you?
 What are you looking to gain from this conversation?

 Once you know your intention, you can use it and share it in different ways.
 For example, you may want to share it upfront with the person at the start of the discussion.

 You can even use your intention to gauge where the conversation is heading.
 Are your words and behaviors aligned with your intention?
 If the conversation goes off track — if you get upset, for example — you can use your intention to do a reset: "Wait a minute, this is actually what I am looking to do, and I noticed my words do not jive with that."